UK Excess Deaths by Age Group and Sex

-My previous post looked at regional differences in the effects of Covid-19 by calculating excess deaths in each week of 2020 relative to an average of the preceding five years.
+In an earlier post I looked at regional differences in the effects of Covid-19 by calculating excess deaths in each week of 2020 relative to an average of the preceding five years.
 There the idea was to get a sense for the number of deaths that were likely caused by Covid-19 regardless of whether they were officially registered as such, e.g. deaths that occurred outside of hospitals.
-Here’s the same analysis carried out by age group and sex rather than region:
+Thanks to my RA Dan Mead, here’s the same analysis carried out by age group and sex rather than region:

 The red curve is an equally-weighted average of reported weekly deaths for the past five years up to and including 2019, while the blue curve depicts weekly deaths in 2020.
 All calculations are based on data from the ONS.
 Each point on the red curve is accompanied by error bars indicating plus/minus two standard errors of the mean.
 Roughly speaking these bounds are equivalent to the margin of error from a typical opinion poll.
 (For the precise calculations, see the R code below.)